JetBrains/teamcity-sdk-docs/topics/getting-started-with-plugin-development.md

 ## Introduction

 A _plugin_ in TeamCity is a `zip` archive containing a number of classes packed into a JAR file and [plugin descriptor](plugins-packaging.md#PluginsPackaging-PluginDescriptor) file.
 The TeamCity Open API can be found in the JetBrains [Maven repository](http://repository.jetbrains.com/all).
-The Javadoc reference for the API is available [online](http://javadoc.jetbrains.net/teamcity/openapi/current/) and locally in &lt;[TeamCity Home Directory](https://www.jetbrains.com/help/teamcity/?teamcity-home-directory)&gt;/devPackage/javadoc/openApi-help.jar, after you install TeamCity.
+The Javadoc reference for the API is available [online](http://javadoc.jetbrains.net/teamcity/openapi/current/) and locally in \<[TeamCity Home Directory](https://www.jetbrains.com/help/teamcity/?teamcity-home-directory)\>/devPackage/javadoc/openApi-help.jar, after you install TeamCity.

 ## Step 1.
 Set up the environment